unifiedjs/unified-message-control/readme.md

 ###### `options.marker`

 Parse a possible marker to a [comment marker object][marker] (`Function`).
-If the possible marker actually isn’t a marker, should return `null`.
+If the possible marker actually isn’t a marker, should return `undefined`.

 ###### `options.known`

 List of allowed `ruleId`s (`Array<string>`, optional).
 When given, a warning is shown when someone tries to control an unknown rule.

-For example, `{name: 'alpha', known: ['bravo']}` results in a warning if `charlie` is configured:
+For example, `{known: ['bravo'], name: 'alpha'}` results in a warning if `charlie` is configured:

 ```markdown